TeasingSisyphus/CuttleAngular/README.md

 NEXT:
 	-Clean up Socket organization in app.js in GameController -Fix Front end to display only YOUR CARDS
+		-Modify gameController to include playerNum in app.js -Modify homepage.ejs to account for playerNum
+			-Find cardback image
 	-Enable shuffling
 		-DECIDE BETWEEN USING COLLECTION INDEX VS SYNTHETIC INDEX -Leaning towards collection index